City Heights: Four rescued from apartment fire caused by Christmas tree

+One by one, U.S. Magistrate Judge William Gallo called the names of 14 defendants who were charged with entering the country illegally.
+Defense attorneys told him the government had already deported them to Mexico, making it impossible for them to appear.

-An apartment fire believed to have been caused by a Christmas tree sent four people to the hospital Monday night, including a little girl.
+An apartment fire believed to have been caused by a Christmas tree sent four people to the hospital Monday night, including a five-year-old girl.

+Since News 8 first aired their story last Friday, an Army veteran fighting stage four cancer, his pregnant wife and their two children have received an overwhelming amount of support from the community after their home was burglarized.

 What's the best Christmas present you've ever received?
 For some, it's an adoptive pet from Rancho Coastal Humane Society's Santa Paws program.
 News 8's Shannon Handy checks in on how one special puppy is doing since last year's delivery.